Advertisement

 Study Finds Eating Avocados May Support Healthier Fat Distribution For Women

-If you, like some of us here at mindbodygreen, rely on avocados as a staple healthy fat in your diet, we've got good news: New research is saying they've got some particular health benefits for women that are worth listening to.
+If you, like some of us here at mindbodygreen, rely on avocados as a staple healthy fat in your diet, we've got good news: Research is saying they've got some particular health benefits for women that are worth listening to.

-A new study, published in the Journal of Nutrition (and, important to note, funded by the Hass Avocado Board), has linked eating avocados to a more healthy fat distribution1—which can have big impacts on future health.
+A study published in the Journal of Nutrition (and, important to note, funded by the Hass Avocado Board) has linked eating avocados to a more healthy fat distribution1—which can have a big impact on future health.

 The study, conducted by researchers at the University of Illinois at Urbana-Champaign, saw just over 100 participants with overweight and obesity split into two groups, both of whom were provided with similar means—the only difference was that one group featured one avocado every day, and another did not.
 They found that women who ate an avocado each day had a reduction in deeper visceral abdominal fat.